 What is the best way to find a qualified home inspector I can trust?

 The best, most dependable source of home inspector referrals is from family, and friends, and business associates.
 Use your company or neighborhood bulletin board to ask for first hand referrals and comments on a short list of inspectors you can compile.
 If you know real estate attorneys or construction litigators, they should know where you would go for the most dependable inspectors.
-If a name shows up from multiple sources, you can have more confidence in the referee… relative to your confidence in the sources.
+If a name shows up from multiple sources, you can have more confidence in the referee….relative to your confidence in the sources.
 Accept that not all inspectors are equal, both in general and within the same firm.
 Don’t accept or use a fledgling inspector from a large firm, even if the firm has a good reputation.
 The firm doesn’t perform the inspection, only the individual that arrives to meet you at the property.

 How long after the inspection can I call you for advice?

 The relationship between a home buyer and his or her inspector should be as close as that of an individual and their family doctor.
 No tradesperson or contractor that an owner might hire over the years will have spent the 2 or 3 or even 4 hours that their inspector spent on his inspection learning about their house and the additional hours that went into developing his report.
 A good inspector will understand your house in a holistic way that few, if any, specialists can ever match.
 Of equal importance, in my opinion, is that the information from your inspector can be, should be expected to be, free of economic or any other bias toward one answer or another or one craftsman or another.
 I have no idea how other inspectors respond to post inspection questions from past clients.
-I know that we have a no time limit, no charge policy for phone or email follow up and that the record among our clients is held by a woman in Vinings who called with a question 23 years after her inspection.
-I was flattered that the information that I had furnished decades previously had stood the test of time and that she had maintained her confidence in my competence and candor.
+I know that we have a no time limit, no charge policy for phone or email follow up and that the record among our clients is held by a woman in Vinings who called with a question 27 years after her inspection.
+We were flattered that the information that Doug furnished decades before had stood the test of time and that she had maintained her confidence in my competence and candor.
 To me, that kind of vindication or validation is worth whatever extra time with customers is requested.